amitshekhariitbhu/android-interview-questions/README.md

 #### Displaying Lists of Content

 * What is the difference between `ListView` and `RecyclerView`?

+* How `RecyclerView Adapter` render item in recycler view ?

+* Suppose you have 100 data, how many item will be rendered by `RecyclerView Adapter` to your phone screen ?

 * What is the ViewHolder pattern?
 Why should we use it?